+44 (0)191 481 3800

 If any individual requested to be removed from our call lists or clicks the ‘unsubscribe’ link from our emails, we will remove this person from the associated data list and have put in processes to ensure this person is not contacted again.

-The use of your data could include, but is not limited to, providing you with information about products and services.
+The use of your data could include, but is not limited to, providing you with relevant information about products and services.
 We will never sell your data to any 3rd party organisation.

 Under the EU data privacy laws, you have a right to request access to, change or object to processing of your personal data.
 You can ask us to provide you with the data we hold about you, and if you want to, for us to delete it.